pnerg/area51-akka/README.md

 * Sending a message using the mediator towards a non-existing service/actor or sending before the cluster is setup just results in the message to be lost into void.
 No logging or nothing
 * Attempting to join into a cluster using the __DistributedPubSub__ mediator will yield error logs on the seed side if the seed side is not configured in the same way.
 So one can't have a generic set of seed nodes just to serve as seeds for the members to join in.
 ```[INFO] [09/10/2016 08:23:37.827] [ClusterTest-akka.actor.default-dispatcher-23] [akka://ClusterTest/system/distributedPubSubMediator] Message [akka.cluster.pubsub.DistributedPubSubMediator$Internal$Status] from Actor[akka.tcp://ClusterTest@127.0.0.1:46925/system/distributedPubSubMediator#605893105] to Actor[akka://ClusterTest/system/distributedPubSubMediator] was not delivered.
 [1] dead letters encountered.
 This logging can be turned off or adjusted with configuration settings 'akka.log-dead-letters' and 'akka.log-dead-letters-during-shutdown'.```

-###Singleton
-The singleton pattern will make sure only one member in the cluster starts the singleton actors.
-It's possible to have multiple singleton actors but not on different members in the cluster.
-Only the oldest member will start the actors.
-This makes it impossible to have heterogenous voting groups.
-E.g member-1 starts one singleton with the name s1 and member-2 starts two singletons s1 and s2.
-If member-1 is first to start it will register s1 but s2 will not be registered on member-2 even though it has a unique name.
-This proves that the singleton concept is meant for the entire cluster, i.e. node/member is voted master/oldest and gets to start the singletons on that node.
-In other words all singletons must be started on all nodes otherwise singleton instances are lost in case mastership is moved.